 Today, contributor Rachel is showing us how to make an acai bowl.
 You’ll love her simple process for creating a tasty and balanced acai bowl!

 Smoothie bowls are what they sound like, but they’re better.
-Think ice cream….healthy fulfilling ice cream!
+Think ice cream only better….healthy, fulfilling, nutrient dense, ice cream!

 You can create pretty much any combo of flavors that you want and then top it with your favorite fruits and other crunchy things like cereal and nuts.
-This means it’s more satisfying than a regular smoothie because you can’t down it in 10 seconds.
+This means it’s more satisfying than a regular smoothie because you can’t suck it down in 10 seconds and be left wanting more.

 When I have a smoothie bowl for breakfast it makes me stop and slow down.
 I’m always on the go with the kids – so sitting and eating my smoothie truly allows me time to slow down and actually taste my food.

-Today’s smoothie bowl wasn’t as thick as I like it, but it was still good lol.
+Today’s smoothie bowl wasn’t as thick as I like it, but it was still good and I’ll show you how to make sure that your smoothie bowls come out perfecting every time!

 Today’s bowl had a base of frozen mango, pineapple and fresh banana – blended using my ninja for 20 seconds.